 Want to stay involved?
 Follow the RAC on social media and subscribe to their emails for updates on the issues that matter most to you and ways to take direct action.

 Check out the RAC's reproductive health and rights page to learn about the Reform Movement's stance on reproductive healthcare.
 You can also find a current listing of proposed legislation on the page and use the RAC’s easy, pre-written action alert template to contact your representatives.
 Writing to Congress is as easy as typing in your name and address!

 3. Support Women of Reform Judaism.

 Women of Reform Judaism (WRJ) has long been a powerful guiding force behind the Reform Jewish community’s dedication to equality in Jewish life and in our secular lives.

-In “From Suffrage to Hobby Lobby,” WRJ President Rabbi Marla Feldman writes, “As Jewish women deeply committed to the values of Judaism, we have played a critical role as agents of progress and change.”
-To lend your support to WRJ’s vital work, you can become a member or donate now.
+In “From Suffrage to Hobby Lobby,” former WRJ president, Rabbi Marla Feldman, writes, “As Jewish women deeply committed to the values of Judaism, we have played a critical role as agents of progress and change.”
+To lend your support to the WRJ’s vital work, you can become a member or donate now.

 The CCAR passed a resolution in 2023 which affirmed the rights of transgender and gender-expansive individuals, including trans women.